 Keep those numbers for your records and try to check the generation of the solar system on your inverter display at least once every 3 months.
 If reductions in that period are too different from previous seasons, then it is possible that something is affecting the performance of your PV system.
 Probably the reason will be either shading of a nearby object or that your solar panels are getting dirty.

 Moreover, whenever there are unusual construction sites nearby related to your neighbors’ house upgrades, or to local government projects, it is likely that your solar panels will catch some particles of dust.
 If the construction takes several days, then it is probable that dust will accumulate further.
 Most solar panels are a dark blue color so you will notice fairly easily when too much dust has gathered on parts of the solar panel.

 Rain is a favorable meteorological condition for solar panels.
-Ideally, your solar installer should have considered in the design to minimize maintenance of the PV system.
+Ideally, your solar provider should have considered in the design to minimize maintenance of the PV system.
 In order to do so, the solar installer should at least place the solar panels with a 15° tilt angle that will allow rainwater to do the dirty work and clean your solar panels.
 This shouldn’t be a problem in the US because all locations have latitudes above that angle, but keep it in mind.